 If the plantar fascia is stressed over long periods of time, the tissue starts to pull away from the heel bone and tiny tears can occur in the connective tissue, causing inflammation and pain.
 Plantar fasciitis typically causes a stabbing pain near your heel that is usually at its worst first thing in the morning and may decrease over the course of the day, but usually returns with long periods of standing or with high-impact activities, like running and jumping.
 Having tight muscles in your legs or poor joint mobility in your ankle can put added strain on the plantar fascia, so doing regular calf stretches and improving flexibility in your legs and feet can help relieve and even prevent plantar fasciitis.

 If plantar fasciitis is left untreated, the body has to compensate with other muscles of the lower body, which can lead to an abnormal gait and result in hip, knee, and back pain.
-Untreated plantar fasciitis can also lead to formation of a heel spur (where the body builds up a bony deposit in the heel in response to the constant increased tension) or to more serious damage to the plantar fascia, especially if you continue to place large amounts of stress on your foot.
+Untreated plantar fasciitis can also lead to the formation of a heel spur (where the body builds up a bony deposit in the heel in response to the constant increased tension) or to more serious damage to the plantar fascia, especially if you continue to place large amounts of stress on your foot.

 The first step in treating Plantar Fasciitis is to remove the overstress situation by addressing abnormal muscle length, poor foot mechanics or support, and activity modification.